-Charge for Delay

-Charges associated with delay are made up of two elements: a Transmission Charge and a One-off Charge.
+Recovery of transmission investment costs which become inefficient

+Charges associated with those transmission investment costs which become inefficient are made up of two elements; recovery of financing costs and recovery of incremental costs incurred as a consequence of the change requested by the customer.
+These charges will be included in the Bilateral Connection Agreement (BCA) as a One-off Charge (termed as a “Transmission Charge” where paid over a period).
 An example of how they are applied is included in Appendix A.

-Transmission Charge
+Financing Costs

-This is a charge related to the transmission investment that is made earlier than would otherwise have been the case.
+This cost is applied to the construction costs of the transmission investment that is made earlier than would otherwise have been the case.

-If the original construction programme would have been the same regardless of the revised connection date, no Transmission Charge will be applied.
+The relevant TO will consider the efficient programme for the new connection date and the extent to which the current programme differs from that.
+If the programme would have been the same regardless of the revised connection date, no financing costs will be incurred.

-The annual Transmission Charge will be based on GAVd which is the Gross Asset Value of the transmission investments which the transmission owner has made, or is committed to make, at the time the request is made for delay.
-Transmission investment will include any investment which would form part of the final capital value of the scheme e.g. it will include such items as design, consents, project management, engineering costs etc.
+If the programme is different and transmission investment has taken place or been contractually committed to these construction costs will be established and the financing cost will be applied to them.

-The transmission investment relevant for this charge will be based on Enabling Works.
-These are defined in CUSC and listed for a specific project in Appendix H of the relevant construction agreement.
+The transmission investment relevant for this charge will be Enabling Works.
+These are defined in the CUSC and listed for a specific project in Appendix H of the relevant construction agreement.

+Construction costs will include any investment which would form part of the final capital value of the scheme e.g. it will include such items as design, consents, project management, engineering costs, etc.

+Where a component of the Enabling Works is provided solely for one customer’s connection, the total construction costs of that component will be used to calculate the charge.

+For components of the Enabling Works which are shared with other parties, the construction costs of such components that will be used to calculate the charge will be identified using following criteria: -

+If shared Enabling Works would have been built to the original programme irrespective of a customer’s request (e.g. due to the need to meet agreed connection dates for other customers) then no financing cost element is due for those works.

+Where shared assets would have been built later if the revised date had been known at the start of the project, then the appropriate construction costs will be apportioned based on the benefitting TEC of all concerned projects.

-When there is a request for delay, and it is practicable, economic and efficient to suspend investment, we will calculate the Transmission Charge using the GAV of the investment in the Enabling Works at the time of suspension.
-This is illustrated graphically below:
+Where, following a request to delay, it is practicable, economic and efficient to suspend investment, we will establish construction costs of the transmission investment at the time of suspension and apply the financing cost to calculate the charge.

-Where, following a request to delay, it is determined that the most practicable, economic and efficient action is for the transmission owner to continue to the original construction programme, we will calculate the Transmission Charge using the total GAV of the scheme.
-This is illustrated graphically below.

-In determining whether it is practicable, economic and efficient to suspend investment, a number of factors will be taken into account.
+In determining whether it is practicable, economic and efficient to suspend investment, a number of factors will be taken into account by the relevant TO.
 These will include, but are not limited to:

-Interaction with other schemes.

 The relative costs of de/remobilisation compared to completion.

 The ability of the transmission owner to utilise resource (or not as the case may be) on other projects.